Electronic circuits terms for beginners (2024)

 6. Circuit elements

 Anything you use and see on a circuit board is called circuit elements.
-In simple language circuit elements are basically the electronics components we use in making the circuit.
+In simple language, circuit elements are the electronic components we use in making the circuit.

 For example, the following are the fundamental circuit elements: